 The PACT team is a great way to get all the groups in the pairsh to work together.
 The team is made up of the leaders of all these groups and meets about once a month to share news about the activities they are involved in.
 The aim of the group is to combine resources together to help a greater section of the parish.
 This avoids the overlapping of assistance given to any one area and also helps to gain access to the most needy people in the parish community.
 Groups are able to support each other and work towards meeting the parish needs in the best way possible.

-To know more about this group and how it could help your parish please contact Montmorency parish in Melbourne https://www.sfxmonty.org/
+To know more about this group and how it could help your parish please contact Montmorency parish in Melbourne https://www.melbcatholic.org/s/risenchristparish

-INTEGRATED COMMUNITY (ALDINGA) –
+INTEGRATED COMMUNITY (ALDINGA)

 aldinga01Mary of Galilee Church at Aldinga is one of the Mass centres of Willunga Parish in the Archdiocese of Adelaide.
 The Aldinga community comprises of the church, the school, the op shop and the Centrecare building.
 Together they form what is called the “Galilee community”.
-The Parish Priest, Fr Charles Gauci, has developed a structure to promote lay leadership in the community.
+The former Parish Priest, Fr Charles Gauci, developed a structure to promote lay leadership in the community.
 There is a single council (The Galilee Council) formed to oversee the needs of the community.
 They have a “Galilee Council meeting” that is attended by the Parish priest, school principal, members of the Centrecare group and the op shop.
 All decisions take into account the interests of the whole community, rather than treating the school, the church and the Centrecare group as separate entities.

 To learn more about this group and how it operates contact Willunga Parish— https://www.willungaparish.org.au